 At the creation of the RHO Program, Portage, and upon conversion, the Company, entered into a partnership with Georgia Hospital Health Services, Inc. (GHHS), a wholly-owned subsidiary of Georgia Hospital Association, Inc. (GHA), to cooperate in promoting the RHO Program among eligible RHOs, most of which GHA has served for many years.
-On July 18, 2016, the Company entered into an Agreement with GHHS, pursuant to which the Company compensates GHHS at the rate of 8.33% of the Company's fee income collected each quarter from serving the Company's participating RHOs.
-As a result of the combined services and efforts resulting from this partnership, as of December 31, 2018, all of the RHOs eligible to participate in the RHO Program had selected the Company to exclusively provide them with RHO Credit Program contribution marketing and administration services.
-Also, in addition to important legislative enhancements to the RHO Program, the Company's partnership with GHHS resulted in taxpayers applying for all of the \$60 million RHO Program credits that were available in 2018.
-Pursuant to the Agreement, the Company paid GHHS \$133,873 in 2018, which is included in promotional fees on the accompanying statement of operations.
+On July 18, 2016, Portage entered into an Agreement with GHHS, pursuant to which the Company compensates GHHS at the rate of 8.33% of the Company's fee income collected each quarter from serving the Company's participating RHOs.
+As a result of the combined services and efforts resulting from this partnership, as of December 31, 2019 and 2018, all of the RHOs eligible to participate in the RHO Program had selected the Company to exclusively provide them with RHO Credit Program contribution marketing and administration services.
+Pursuant to the Agreement, the Company paid GHHS \$116,206 and \$133,873 in 2019 and 2018, respectively, which is included in promotional fees on the accompanying statements of operations.

 At the creation of the RHO Program, because C corporations are potential donors to RHOs, Portage, and upon conversion, the Company, entered into a partnership with Georgia Chamber of Commerce, Inc. (Georgia Chamber) to cooperate in promoting the RHO Program to potential C corporation donors.
-On August 16, 2016, the Company entered into an Agreement with Georgia Chamber, pursuant to which the Company compensates Georgia Chamber on a quarterly basis, at the rate of 8.33% of the Company's fee income relating to C corporation contributions to the Company's participating RHOs.
-Pursuant to the Agreement, the Company paid Georgia Chamber \$8,410 in 2018 which is included in promotional fees on the accompanying statement of operations.
+On August 16, 2016, Portage entered into an Agreement with Georgia Chamber, pursuant to which the Company compensates Georgia Chamber on a quarterly basis, at the rate of 8.33% of the Company's fee income relating to C corporation contributions to the Company's participating RHOs.
+Pursuant to the Agreement, the Company paid Georgia Chamber \$14,866 and \$8,410 in 2019 and 2018, respectively, which is included in promotional fees on the accompanying statements of operations.